 One day his manager, Terry McBride, asked him to try a completely different approach.
 He said:

 - Tell the audience, “It’s really important to us that you have our CD.
 We worked so hard on it and are so proud of it, that we want you to have it, no matter what.
 Pay what you want, but even if you have no money, please take one tonight.”

 - Say this again before the end of the show.
 “Please, nobody leave here tonight without getting a copy of our CD.
 We’ve shared this great show together so it would mean a lot to us if you’d take one.”

 It changes the request from a commerical pitch to an emotional connection.
 Allowing them to get a CD for no money just reinforces that.

 As soon as Griffin made this change, he started selling about $1200 per night on average, even including those people who took it for free!
 The average selling price was about $10.

 Because every person left each show with a CD, they were more likely to remember who they saw, tell friends about it, listen to it later, and become an even bigger fan afterwards.

-So, whatever you’re selling, emphasize the meaning of it over the price.
+So, whatever you’re selling, emphasize the meaning of it, not the price.